 - Tongue or lip tie in baby

-- Supplementation (giving formula or bottled breast milk after baby feeds at breast)
+- Supplementation (giving formula or bottled breast milk after baby feeds at the breast)

 - Using pacifiers or nipple shields